An Expanded Benchmark that Rediscovers and Affirms the Edge of Uncertainty Sampling for Active Learning in Tabular Datasets: Limitations, related benchmarks, and future works

 \section{Limitations, related benchmarks, and future works}

 While we intentionally constrain our benchmark's scope to maintain fairness and reproducibility, this focus might give the impression of limitations.
-It is worth noting that prior active learning benchmarks focus on assessing query strategies within the context of advanced deep learning models, especially in image classification and visual question answering~\cite{BN2021,KS2021,ZX2022}.
 We encourage practitioners to explore active learning techniques in broader tasks and domains.
-For example, ample room exists to investigate active learning's applicability in areas like regression problems, object detection, and natural language processing~\cite{CW2016,WD2019,ZH2020,YT2021,BC2018,ZZ2022}.
+For example, ample room exists to investigate active learning's applicability in areas like regression problems, object detection, and natural language processing~\citep{CW2016,WD2019,ZH2020,YT2021,BC2018,ZZ2022}.

 Evaluating the performance of query strategy is a challenge in benchmarking. \citet{KD2017} and \citet{HT2021} propose metrics such as \emph{Deficiency score}, \emph{Data Utilization Rate}, \emph{Start Quality}, and \emph{Average End Quality} to summarize the performance of a query strategy from learning curves.
-Our implementation saves querying results at each round, enabling thorough analysis without costly re-runs, which empowers researchers to develop novel metrics and methods, driving advancements in active learning assessment.
+Our implementation saves querying results at each round, enabling thorough analysis without costly re-runs, which empowers researchers to develop novel metrics and methods.

-The stability of experimental results is another challenge to a fair comparison.
-Studies by \citet{JY2023,LC2023,MP2022} have revealed variations in performance metrics stemming from different query strategies, causing inconsistent results and claims in previous research.
-They suggest standardizing experimental settings like data augmentation, neural network structures, and optimizers to address this.
+The stability of experimental results is another challenge to a fair comparison. \citet{JY2023,LC2023,MP2022} have revealed variations in performance metrics stemming from different query strategies, causing inconsistent results and claims in previous research.
+They suggest standardizing experimental settings like data augmentation, neural network structures, and optimizers.
 These findings emphasize the sensitivity of active learning algorithms to experimental settings, a critical consideration for future work.

-Previous benchmarks show that query strategies may not outperform Uniform in specific settings or tasks~\cite{YY2018,DL2020,KS2021,MP2022}.
-Our findings, demonstrated in Figure~\ref{fig:n_QSgtRS}, also indicate that uncertainty sampling does not excel on datasets like \emph{Haberman}, \emph{Tic}, \emph{Banana}, and \emph{Ringnorm}.
-Several works study possible reasons for the failure of \emph{uncertainty sampling}~\citep{MS2018,KS2021,TA2022} to realize the applicability of active learning algorithms.
-It underscores the need to explore robust baselines for pool-based active learning, particularly in real-world scenarios~\cite{PL2023}.